WHBZ: Intellectual property of WWJR (1972–2001)

-The station originally went on the air as WHBL-FM in 1972 on 97.7 with an automated beautiful music format.
-An ownership change where the station was sold to Michael R. Walton saw its call letters changed to WWJR-FM on March 14, 1977, with the calls changed to honor his son (and later station co-owner), Michael Walton Jr. The station vacillated between automated and live-hosted operation through most of those two decades, with occasional simulcasting with sister AM station WHBL, usually with adult contemporary formats.
-It moved to a new allocation in March of 1993 at 93.7 as part of a large frequency swap throughout northeastern Wisconsin.
+The station originally went on the air as WHBL-FM in 1972 on 97.7 with an automated beautiful music format under the ownership of the (Sheboygan) Press Publishing Company.
+The WHBL stations were sold to Michael R. Walton in 1977, with its calls changing WWJR-FM on March 14, 1977, now featuring the initials of his son and future co-owner) Michael Walton Jr. The station vacillated between automated and live-hosted operation through most of those two decades, with occasional simulcasting with sister AM station WHBL, usually with adult contemporary formats.
+It moved to a new allocation in March 1993 at 93.7 as part of a large frequency swap throughout northeastern Wisconsin.
 A constant through the years was its annual broadcast of Christmas music throughout December.

 The station's format and call letters moved to a new frequency licensed to Sheboygan Falls at 106.5 on April 4, 1997, to make room for country station WBFM on 93.7, moving towards an automated soft rock format, and was also the pre-WLKN home of Delilah.
 The WBFM facility holds the facility ID which originated with WHBL-FM in 1972, and the 106.5 frequency is officially a new radio station that launched in 1997.